-Variously about 35 to 40 miles, depending on the route you hike, the TCT delivers a consummate backpacking experience.
+Variously about 35 to 40 miles, depending on the route you hike, the TCT delivers the consummate backpacking experience.
 You enjoy frequent views of the magnificent Teton Range skyline and cliff-flanked canyons, and campsites that will rank among the most gorgeous spots you have ever slept outside.
 The wildflowers, mountain lakes and creeks are delightful.
-You have a good chance of seeing moose, elk, marmots, pikas, mule deer, and black bears.
+You have a good chance of seeing moose, elk, marmots, pikas, mule deer, and black bears—or even a grizzly.
 There are many reasons why it graces many lists of the best backpacking trips in America.

 This exclusive e-book describes several variations of the TCT, making it effectively a guide to backpacking most of the Teton Range.

 Watch the video below from my most-recent backpacking trip on the Teton Crest Trail in August 2019, and read my blog stories “5 Reasons You Must Backpack the Teton Crest Trail,” which is free for anyone to read, and “A Wonderful Obsession: Backpacking the Teton Crest Trail” and “American Classic: Backpacking the Teton Crest Trail,” both of which share many photos from the multi-day hike described in much greater detail in this e-guide (and both of which are premium content, requiring a subscription to read in full).

 Purchase this e-book NOW to begin planning your backpacking trip on the classic Teton Crest Trail in Grand Teton National Park!